mfkl/mfkl.github.io/_posts/2020-03-19-Torrents-and-multimedia-streaming.markdown

     LibVLC is a higher level interface to access the VLC features.
 It abstracts away intricacies of the APIs to provide a simple yet powerful crossplatform API.
 This is what LibVLCSharp is based on and what I chose to use for this sample.
 To continue, let's have a look at recent developments of MonoTorrent.

-    In the pull request [271](https://github.com/alanmcgovern/monotorrent/pull/271), Alain introduced a new media streaming API:
+    In the pull request [271](https://github.com/alanmcgovern/monotorrent/pull/271), Alan introduced a new media streaming API:

     > Added MonoTorrent.Streaming.StreamProvider.